 Or I may be reading.
 Homeschool mama=professional reader, right?

-Teresa is available for speaking at your virtual or in-person event or workshop.
+Teresa is available to speak at your virtual or in-person event.

-For podcast, television, or radio interview, learn more about how to connect with Teresa here.
+For podcast, television, or radio interviews, connect with Teresa here.

 Helping you turn your homeschool challenges into your homeschool charms.